anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

 The CNCF has defined a :cite:t:`k8s-testing-sig` to help the community to write and run tests, and to contribute, analyze, and act upon test results.
-This chapter maps the requirements written in the previous chapters as mandatory special interest group features.
+This chapter maps the requirements written in the previous chapters as mandatory Special Interest Group features.
 It enforces the overall requirements traceability to testing, especially those offered for :cite:t:`k8s-testing-sig-e2e-tests`.
 The Anuket Reference Conformance (RC2) testing matches the features and tests defined here.